-The jobs to residents ratio for the RDA Darling Downs and South West Region in 2017/18 was 1.06, meaning that there were more jobs than resident workers.
-Mining had the highest ratio (1.54), while the lowest ratio was found in Agriculture, Forestry and Fishing (0.99).
+The jobs to residents ratio for the RDA Darling Downs and South West Region in 2018/19 was 1.06, meaning that there were more jobs than resident workers.
+Electricity, Gas, Water and Waste Services had the highest ratio (1.44), while the lowest ratio was found in Arts and Recreation Services (0.93).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.

 Employment capacity is a simple way of looking at whether the RDA Darling Downs and South West Region could theoretically provide jobs for all its residents if they were to choose to work locally.